CyrusNajmabadi/lang-design/CollectionLiterals.md

     ```c#
     int __len = count_of_expression_elements +
-                s1.Length + // or s1.Count
+                s1.Length + // or s1.Count or the result of TryGetNonEnumeratedCount(s1, out int s1Count)
                 ...
-                sn.Length;  // or sn.Count
+                sn.Length;  // or sn.Count or the result of TryGetNonEnumeratedCount(sn, out int snCount)
     ```

     Note that the references to `s1`–`sn` refer to the prior evaluated result of each `spread_element` expression.